 You are entitled to benefits but the State has frozen it.
 Along with Daniel, we see the plight of another young woman with children.
 She feeds her kids but goes without meals herself until she nearly faints with hunger.
 She’s desperate for any kind of work because she has to look after her kids.
 She steals essentials from the supermarket because she doesn’t have the money to buy them.
 What doesn’t kill you doesn’t always make you stronger.
 It breaks you, tests you and sometimes you keel over.
 If you survive, you somehow find the strength to keep walking, hoping against hope that your life will limp back to normalcy.
 What is normal anyhow.

 India doesn’t even have these kinds of laws or these benefits so we are not even in the running to be an ideal or a model country (cue in derisive laughter).
 A country is known by how it treats its poor and helpless citizens, both young and the old, and in that regard India is a terrible country.
-And as I found out our colonizer Britain is no better in spite of having amassed wealth (by leeching off from countries like ours) and in a much better position to help the people.
+And I found out our colonizer Britain is no better in spite of having amassed wealth (by leeching off from countries like ours) and in a much better position to help its people.

 Continue reading “I, Daniel Blake and not giving up”